Arizona Daily Star: 1924–1971

-The owners of the Tucson Citizen, William A. Small Sr. and family, bought the Arizona Daily Star Jan.
-5, 1965, and operated both newspapers.
-The Tucson Citizen was published daily except for Sunday, in the afternoon.
+In 1965, William A. Small Sr. and his family, owners of the Tucson Citizen, bought The Star.
+He and operated both paper separately.
+The Citizen was published daily except for Sunday, in the afternoon.

 1971–present

-The Star was sold to the Pulitzer Publishing Company April 8, 1971.
-The Star completed its move, along with the Tucson Citizen, which was not owned by the Pulitzer company, to a new building on South Park Avenue in April 1973.
+The Star was sold to the Pulitzer Publishing Company on April 8, 1971.
+The Star completed its move, along with the Tucson Citizen, which was not owned by the Pulitzer company, to a new building on South Park Avenue in August 1973.
 The two papers were in a joint operating agreement, in which they shared a press and building and some operations, while the newsrooms were entirely separate.
-The joint company was Tucson Newspapers Inc.
+The joint company was called Tucson Newspapers Inc.

-Seven people were injured in three explosions at the Arizona Daily Star and Tucson Newspapers Inc.'s plant July 22, 1982.
-Frank E. Johnson, executive managing editor; Frank C. Delehanty, the paper's controller, treasurer and business manager; Wayne Bean, production manager; and Jack Sheaffer, the Star's chief photographer were critically injured.
-Frank Delehanty died of infections from his injuries August 29, 1982.
+On July 22, 1982, seven people were injured in three explosions at the paper's printing plant.
+Executive managing editor Frank E. Johnson, business manager Frank C. Delehanty, production manager Wayne Bean and chief photographer Jack Sheaffer were critically injured.
+A month later Delehanty died of infections resulting from his injuries.

 On May 5, 1995, the Star launched its own website, azstarnet.com, which, in its early years, also functioned as an internet service provider.
 The website was later changed to tucson.com.
-It was announced Jan.
-30, 2005, that Lee Enterprises Inc. would buy the newspapers owned by Pulitzer Inc. The sale includes the Arizona Daily Star.
+It was announced on Jan.
+30, 2005, that Lee Enterprises Inc. would buy the newspapers owned by Pulitzer Inc. The sale included the Star.

-In 2003, Robert Flores mailed a 22-page letter to The Star, shortly before killing three people and himself at the University of Arizona.
-The Star made the decision to publish the letter online.
-In a note with the letter when it was posted online, Editor Bobbie Jo Buel stated they "decided to run excerpts in these pages and the entire letter online — not to give voice to a killer who doesn't deserve it but with the hope that it helps our hurting community come to grips with his twisted act."

-Tucson Citizen, a Gannett newspaper, ceased print publication, with the last edition published May 16, 2009.
-Press operations for the Star moved to Phoenix May 21, 2019.
+The Tucson Citizen, a Gannett newspaper, ceased print publication, with the last edition published on May 16, 2009.
+Press operations for the Star moved to Phoenix on May 21, 2019.
 Owners of the Star sold the building at 4850 S. Park Ave. for more than $2 million at auction in September 2020.